DiegoLopesLima/warble/README.md

 # Warble

-A validation library for client-side and server-side.
+An universal javascript validation library.

 > See the [documentation](https://github.com/DiegoLopesLima/warble/wiki/Documentation) for more information.